 Recently, paper-based ICP platforms have been developed by Phan et al.,34 Gong et al.,19 and Han et al.21.
 These paper devices with microporous structures can suppress electro-osmotic instability4,35, and alleviate the stability issue.
 However, the sizes of the paper channels are generally about 0.5~5 mm, which is much bigger than the conventional microfluidic channels.
 This wider paper channel with random fiber networks makes irregular motions of the preconcentrated plugs.
 This has been inevitable in paper-based ICP preconcentrators, because the minimum feature size of wax patterning and paper cutting (i.e. fabrication methods to build paper channels) is about few hundred micrometers.

 ICP preconcentrator has been used in the wide range of biomicrofluidic platforms for preconcentrating various bio-agents, amplifying the signals of various assays, and finally detecting the targets such as therapeutic proteins,36 peptides,37 aptamers,17 and enzymes.38 As one can notice, these previous works targeted fluorescence-labeled biomolecules.
 This is because that we cannot specify the exact operating condition (e.g. voltage and flow rate) to maintain the preconcentration site, so we need to find the proper condition to preconcentrator targets first.
 Departing from the previous works, the merged ICP phenomenon allows us to fix the preconcentrated plugs always at broad range of operating conditions, while maintaining the ICP devices’ high flexibility.
+For example, we can modulate the merged ICP system with a tangential fluid flow, and operate it in the continuous-flow mode39.
 This indicates that now we can extend the applications of ICP preconcentrators for label-free detection techniques without visualization instruments and tracers.
 This unique advantage on the spatiotemporal controllability would provide a strong commercial opportunity to integrate the ICP device into generic benchtop platforms, such as for polymerase chain reactions and mass spectrometers.

 ACKNOWLEDGEMENTS: